Last Update 3/6/26 5:45 P.M.

 “The site is underlain by limestone bedrock that is susceptible to dissolution and the subsequent development of karst features such as voids and sinkholes… It is not possible to investigate or design to completely eliminate the possibility of future sinkhole related problems.
 In any event, the Owner must understand and accept this risk.”

-Despite this, FDOT is moving to purchase a 344-acre borrow pit located in one of Florida’s most environmentally sensitive regions — an Outstanding Florida Spring Priority Focus Area (OFS/PFA), a Basin Management Action Plan (BMAP) Zone, and a FEMA-Designated Special Flood Hazard Area.
+Despite this, FDOT is planning for a 344-acre borrow pit located in one of Florida’s most environmentally sensitive regions — an Outstanding Florida Spring Priority Focus Area (OFS/PFA), a Basin Management Action Plan (BMAP) Zone, and a FEMA-Designated Special Flood Hazard Area.

 The Crystal River/Kings Bay system is a first-magnitude spring group and an Outstanding Florida Spring (OFS), designated under the Florida Springs and Aquifer Protection Act (F.S.
 373.801).
 It is a critical ecological and economic asset, supporting manatee habitats and a tourism-driven economy in Citrus County.
 The Crystal River/Kings Bay Basin Management Action BMAP, developed by the Florida Department of Environmental Protection (FDEP), aims to reduce nitrogen pollution and restore water quality, as outlined in the Crystal River/Kings Bay Basin Management Action Plan.